PJM Interconnection: Deregulation and expansion, 2004-present

 In May 2004, Commonwealth Edison (ComEd) joined PJM as a separate balancing authority operating under the RTO.
-PJM was able to manage the two territories in a single market by a mechanism known as "the pathway", a set of firm contracts that transferred energy from ComEd through third party control areas to the eastern PJM markets and beyond.
+PJM managed the two territories in a single market through a mechanism known as "the pathway": a set of firm contracts that transferred energy from ComEd through third-party control areas to the eastern PJM markets and beyond.
 In October 2004, American Electric Power (AEP) and Dayton Power & Light (DPL) joined PJM, which allowed PJM to collapse back into a single control area.

 In January 2005, Duquesne Light Co.
 (DLCO) joined PJM.
 In May 2005, Dominion Virginia Power joined PJM, extending the southern border to North Carolina.
 FirstEnergy was added to PJM in June 2011, expanding the footprint across northern Ohio to the Michigan border.
 Areas of Ohio and Kentucky near Cincinnati covered by Duke Energy joined the PJM footprint in January 2012.
 In 2018, the Ohio Valley Electric Corporation (OVEC) integrated into PJM.

+In December 2025, it was reported by Cleveland.com that for the first time, PJM couldn't purchase 100 percent of the power it needs in its future electricity auction.
+Rolling blackouts may occur in 2026.
+Skyrocketing capacity costs, along with the shortfall, point to a looming crisis of both availability and affordability.
+The auction this year with total capacity costs are above $16 billion.
+The 2024 auction cost $2.2 billion.
+It went up eight times from the previous year.

+In the age of hyperscale data centers, PJM has faced increasing criticism for its connection policies; federal regulators are taking an increased look at the organization, and it is increasing the connection of generation infrastructure to meet demand.
+American Electric Power suggested in a shareholder meeting that it was considering leaving the organization because of its growing inability to meet demands.